Razzakov: Early history

-The history of Razzaqov dates back to the 9-16th centuries.
+The history of Razzakov dates back to the 9-16th centuries.
 In 1957, archeologist Y. A. Zadneprovskiy found items dating back to the 14-16th centuries in the territory of the town.
 According to Numon Negmatov, Isfana corresponds to the medieval town of Asbanikat.
 The town was first part of Osrushana and was later conquered by the Samanids.
 In 1221, Isfana was sieged and conquered by the Mongol Empire.
-The northwestern part of Razzaqov through which the Mongols invaded is still known as "conquered by the Mongols" (Моңол Баскан; Moʻgʻul Bosgan / Мўғул Босган).
+The northwestern part of Razzakov through which the Mongols invaded is still known as "conquered by the Mongols" (Моңол Баскан; Moʻgʻul Bosgan / Мўғул Босган).

 The medieval town of Isfana was in the central part of modern Razzqov.
 It was home to a large fortress which was built in the 12th century.
 The last remaining walls of the Isfana Fortress were demolished in the 1970s.

 18-19th centuries

-Throughout history, Razzaqov was part of states that reigned the area that more or less corresponds to present-day Uzbekistan.
+Throughout history, Razzakov was part of states that reigned the area that more or less corresponds to present-day Uzbekistan.
 From 1709 until 1876, Isfana was part of the Uzbek Khanate of Kokand.
 In mid-19th century, the Russian Empire began occupying the area of present-day Central Asia.
 By the late 19th century, imperial Russia had conquered all of the three states that dominated the territory roughly corresponding to present-day Uzbekistan.
 The Khanate of Khiva was conquered in 1873 and the Emirate of Bukhara fell in 1868.
 The Kokand Khanate formally became part of the Russian Empire in 1876.

 Russian linguist Mirsalikh Bekchurin wrote that in 1866 there were about 500 households in Isfana.
 However, Uzbek historian Temirboy Yoqubov disputed this claim, saying that the residents of Isfana had historically paid taxes for 1,000 households.
 Bekchurin wrote that Isfana was protected by a 200-men garrison whose members were armed "only with lances and sabers".